Voting-Rights-Code/Equitable-Polling-Locations/README.md

 * There is one config file needed as an argument to run this file

-If you are interested in only running results for this county, no further action is needed.
-If you are interested in running a county for which you do not have the following data, the software will notify you that the necessary data is missing.
-In that case, follows these instructions for downloading or creating these files and their formats are given here.
+If you are interested in only running results for  Gwinnett County, no further action is needed.
+If you are interested in running a county for which you do not have the above data, the software will notify you that the necessary data is missing.
+In that case, follow these instructions for downloading or creating these files and their formats are given here.

 All file paths are given relative to the git folder for Equitable-Polling-Locations